Metro service area

 • Any status text shown on the platform.

-The goal is not many screenshots.
-The goal is one piece of evidence that removes ambiguity.
-A timestamp plus a bank reference is often enough.
+The goal is not to collect many screenshots.
+The goal is one clean set of facts that removes ambiguity.

-Withdrawal principle: consistency beats urgency.
-One request, one device, one verification path.
+Withdrawal principle: stability beats urgency.
+One request, one device, one clear verification path.

 Treat public Wi-Fi as browsing-only.
-For wallet actions, prefer home Wi-Fi or stable mobile data.
-Avoid saving passwords on shared devices.
-Keep your device updated.
-These habits improve safety.
+For wallet actions, prefer home Wi-Fi or steady mobile data.
+Do not save passwords on shared devices and keep your device updated.

-The NCR often mixes personal and work devices.
-Avoid doing wallet steps on a shared work device.
-Use your own device.
-Keep your sessions controlled.
-Calm habits protect your account.
+NCR also mixes personal and work devices more than many single-city routines.
+Avoid sensitive wallet steps on shared work systems.
+Use your own device and keep sessions under control.

 Device hygiene